hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/USERGUIDE.md

 ---

-## Fleet Search
+## Menu option 6 - Search

-**Menu option 6** queries a datagroup or URL category across your fleet and provides tools to search within the results and identify configuration drift between devices.
+Queries a datagroup or URL category across your fleet and provides tools to search within the results and identify configuration drift between devices.

 ### Selecting an Object